truongbaan/py-host-client/serverV3_image_and_input_slow/README.md

 ## Description

-This Python project implements a remote desktop and remote input control system.
-The host computer streams its screen to one or more client devices, and clients send their keyboard events back to the host.
-The host then simulates these key presses using the **pyautogui** library.
-This setup is ideal for experiments or demonstrations of socket programming, image streaming, and remote control over local networks.
+This project demonstrates a TCP-based connection that enables remote control and real-time screen streaming.
+It consists of two main components:

+Host (host3.py): Captures the host computer’s screen and streams it to connected clients.
+It also processes incoming key events to simulate key presses using the pyautogui library.

+Client (client3.py): Connects to the host over a local network, displays the streamed screen, and sends keyboard events in real-time to control the host remotely.

 **Important:**